What should you be doing right now?

 Start a blog – If you’ve always wanted to start a blog, but never gotten around to it, my best advice is to make like Nike and “Just Do It!”
-Seriously you can start right now – there are plenty of free resources online to help you get your feet off the ground.
+Starting a blog is what many people say they want to do, but taking these small steps can help you on your way.
 I meet far too many people who worry early on about how they want it to look or what they feel they need to focus on.
 Over time your blog will naturally create it’s own look and identity, you don’t need to have these things up front.
 Just start writing and know that the first post won’t be the best or your last.

 Get more exposure for your business – Maybe you have a great little business that is doing really well, you just wish you could get it out there a bit more.
 One of the best ways to get some attention for your brand or business is through media.
 I meet so many people who think they can’t get media exposure because it’s out of their hands.
 They think TV execs just sit around in a dark room deciding who makes the cut.
 That couldn’t be any further from the truth – many of the experts I’ve booked in my 15 years as a TV producer pitched themselves.
 If they can do it so can you!
 If you’re keen to learn how to position yourself in the media you can check out my Lights Camera Expert course.
 We are accepting applications – just like in college.
 The deadline is on Friday, September 16th at 8pm ET.